 - Evaluate one module or unit of your proposed course or training session for alignment of objectives, assessments, and activities.

-The introductory course is open to any UWL employee (instructional and non-instructional, including classified staff) interested in the design, delivery, and facilitation of online courses.
+The introductory training is open to any UWL employee (instructional and non-instructional, including university staff) interested in the design, delivery, and facilitation of online courses.
 Participants typically register for the following reasons:

-- As a prerequisite to apply for UWL Online Course Development funds (OIT fulfills the prerequisite)
+- As a prerequisite to apply for UWL Online Course Development funds (OIT fulfills this prerequisite)